mikeklepacz/CRM/replit.md

 - **PostgreSQL (Neon)**: The primary database for user data, preferences, and potentially other application-specific data.
 - **OpenAI API**: For AI-powered Sales Assistant with knowledge base file search.
 Admins configure their own API key via the Admin Dashboard.
 - **Gmail API**: Manual OAuth integration (not using Replit connector) for creating email drafts from AI-generated content.
 Users can connect their Gmail account via Settings > Gmail tab to enable "Create Gmail Draft" functionality in the Sales Assistant.
-- **Google Calendar API** (Deferred): Integration prepared but not yet activated.
-Reminder system is built to support Google Calendar event creation when the user is ready to authorize the OAuth connection.
+- **Google Calendar API**: Per-user OAuth integration for creating calendar events from reminders.
+Each agent connects their own Google account to enable automatic calendar event creation when setting reminders.